BND Hamburger Icon

 Did You Know?Did you know

 Not every business has such vertical supply chains, however.
 Horizontal networks also provide partnership opportunities.
 Horizontal relationships describe connections between your business and others on the same level of the supply chain.
-A horizontal relationship could be a competitor or a business with similar clients; for example, a wedding photographer and a baker.
+A horizontal relationship could be a competitor or a business with similar clients — for example, a wedding photographer and a baker.

-“Building trust is a critical factor in fostering quality business relationships,” said corporate law attorney Emily Brackstone, shareholder at Baker Donelson and vice chair of the firm’s emerging companies team.
+“Building trust is a critical factor in fostering quality business relationships,” explained corporate law attorney Emily Strack, shareholder at Baker Donelson and vice chair of the firm’s emerging companies team.
 “People prefer to do business with those they can trust to act in furtherance of, or at least not opposed to, their best interests.
 Once that trust breaks down, it can be difficult to salvage a relationship.”

 Customer relationships are business relationships.
-When you prioritize customer needs over your sales, you develop these relationships and nurture the sales you were hoping for in the first place.
+When you prioritize customer needs over sales, you develop these relationships and nurture the sales you were hoping for in the first place.

 TipTip